 Many people think of volunteering as working directly with people.
 The term makes us think of a museum docents, a caregiver at animal shelters, tutors reading to children, and helping with homework or workers in a soup kitchen.
 In other words, volunteers perform many activities that salaried staff just don't have the bandwidth to do.
 Volunteers take on vital roles without pay.

 Many non-profit clubs and aid organizations utilize the internet and social media and therefore provide opportunities for volunteer work.
-You often don’t need much experience or skill to help in these positions.
-You’ll probably need a brief orientation before you get started, but it probably won’t be overly taxing.
+Often you don't need much experience or skill to help in these positions.
+You'll probably need a brief orientation before you get started, but it probably won't be exhaustive.

 Virtual volunteering also gives people with little time a chance to volunteer.
 You can usually work flexible hours, so you can help at your own pace.
 Another bonus: introverts or shy people, virtual volunteering might be perfect for you!
-Even if you don’t feel comfortable working with others, you can make social commitments through virtual volunteering.
+You can still make an impact by volunteering your time, even without interacting with others.

 In the age of globalization, volunteer translation activities are of course a major focus.
 But the UN also relies on online volunteers for writing and editing.
 Those who do not have a particular affinity for language, on the other hand, can make themselves useful in the technology development area.
 There are so many possibilities of virtual volunteering – and that’s only within the UN!